 Types of Jobs Available at Colleges and Universities

+There are many good job opportunities available in higher education administration.
 Individuals with a strong accounting background might consider the financial services or the financial aid office at a college.
-Candidates with a strong sales and marketing background can consider admissions, annual fund and development positions.
+Candidates with a strong sales and marketing background can consider admissions, annual fund, and development positions.
 Event planners might explore opportunities with alumni affairs or college events offices.
 Public Relations professionals can land jobs in college communications.

 Human resources professionals can land jobs with college HR offices.
 IT professionals can work for campus technology centers.
 Grants administrators for non-profits can work in research administration at colleges.
 Law enforcement workers can work for campus security.